radio-bretzel/rb-admin/README.md

 # Radio Bretzel Admin

-Radio Bretzel Administration center.
+Radio Bretzel Administration Module is an optional Radio Bretzel component permitting to federate multiple teams by system administrators.

-Handles authentication, authorization, and configurations of teams, users and stream servers.
+This project is under study.